Unity-Technologies/ml-agents/gym-unity/Readme.md

 ### Example - DQN Baseline

-In order to train an agent to play the `GridWorld` environment using the Baselines DQN algorithm, create a file called `train_unity.py` within the `baselines/deepq/experiments` subfolder of the baselines repository.
+In order to train an Agent to play the `GridWorld` environment using the Baselines DQN algorithm, create a file called `train_unity.py` within the `baselines/deepq/experiments` subfolder of the baselines repository.
 This file will be a modification of the `run_atari.py` file within the same folder.
 Then create and `/envs/` directory within the repository, and build the GridWorld environment to that directory.
 For more information on building Unity environments, see [here](../docs/Learning-Environment-Executable.md).
 Add the following code to the `train_unity.py` file:

 ```
 import gym